-The Old Idaho Penitentiary opened its doors in 1872 to some of the West’s most desperate criminals.
-Today, visitors can experience over 100 years of Idaho’s unique prison history with a visit to Solitary Confinement, cell blocks, and the Gallows.
+The Old Idaho Penitentiary opened its doors in 1872 to some of the West’s most noteworthy incarcerations.
+Today, visitors can experience over 100 years of Idaho’s unique prison history with a visit to solitary confinement, cell blocks, and the gallows.

 The site features thirty historic buildings and special exhibitions including the J. Curtis Earl Memorial Exhibit of Arms and Armaments.
-Events and programs provide families, school groups, and visitors an opportunity to relive the Old Pen’s exciting past of daring escapes, scandals and executions.
+Events and programs provide families, school groups, and visitors an opportunity to relive the site's storied past, daring escapes, scandals and executions.

 Faces of the Idaho State Penitentiary